bright/new-www/content/projects/mobile-therapy-application.md

 ![Mobile Therapy App](/images/mobile_therapy_app2.jpg)

+<sub>*It is not a real implemented design.
+It is a mockup example created for the purpose of case study.*</sub>

 ## Goal

 Our client, a product design agency and an early-stage project incubator, has turned to us with a ready-to-implement idea for an app.
 Before reaching out to Bright Inventions, they had already spent months validating their concept by observing physiotherapy sessions.
 This resulted in a comprehensive plan for an app that would solve the biggest challenges patients and therapists face.